 In fact, in January 2021, Vermont-based ice cream giant Ben & Jerry's introduced a canine version of its classic frozen dessert to its delicious lineup.
 Keep reading for more on the brand's new dog ice cream, ingredients to look out for, other companies that are currently in the dog ice cream biz, and more.

 Ben & Jerry's dog ice cream is doggone sweet.

 Ben & Jerry’s is delving into the dog ice cream market with two Doggie Dessert flavors, fit for any good boy.
-According to the company's press release, each flavor is sunflower butter-based and includes whole, real ingredients that can be found in any of the brand's other products made for humans.
+According to the company's press release, published in January 2021, each flavor is sunflower butter-based and includes whole, real ingredients that can be found in any of the brand's other products made for humans.
 The flavors include "Pontch's Mix," which blends peanut butter and pretzels, and "Rosie's Batch," which combines pumpkin and mini cookies into each spoonful.

 “We know our fans love their dogs and treat them like family,” said certified vet tech and Ben & Jerry's Global Marketing Specialist Lindsay Bumps in the press release.
 “We created this product line so pups can enjoy something even better than belly rubs.
 Doggie Desserts are the sweetest treat they’ll ever put their paws on.”

 What makes dog ice cream different from human ice cream?
 Ingredients to look out for: